Crusade of Romanianism: Stelescu's assassination and aftermath

 A Decemviri death squad, comprising ten Theology students, had formally received Codreanu's blessing at the Iron Guard Congress in Târgu Mureș a few weeks before.
 On May 1, the Iron Guard paper Cuvântul Argeșului announced that Stelescu had been sued by Octav Stetin, who edited a magazine also known as Cruciada.
 It predicted: "[Stetin] will surely succeed in unmasking and castigating that intellectual twerp, who will later receive to the fullest his other punishment: that owed to him for his betrayal."
 Returning to Brăila on June 6, Ceapraz was pounced upon and seriously injured by two members of the Guard.
 On June 21, at Sibiu, Cruciada Românismului correspondent Gheorghe Scovarză was stabbed in the head.
 Found in a pool of blood, he was taken to hospital in critical condition.
+On June 29, the Crusade's offices in Galați were damaged by unidentified vandals.

 On July 14, 1936, the death squad made its first move on Stelescu, ambushing him as he arrived for one of his meetings with Caradja.
 He was able to chase them with the loaded pistol that he now always carried on him.
 Later that month, Stelescu was recovering at the Brâncovenesc Hospital, where he had undergone an emergency appendectomy.
 Seizing on this opportunity, the Decemviri stormed into the hospital building and shot Stelescu to death.
 This murder left an enduring mark on public memory because of its ritualistic nature: Stelescu's body was not just riddled with bullets, but also bludgeoned or hacked to pieces.
 It was condemned by Nichifor Crainic, hitherto a propagandist for the Guard, who published a rebuke in his Calendarul newspaper.
 Allegedly intimidated by the Guard, Prime Minister Gheorghe Tătărescu ordered that Stelescu's burial in Bellu Cemetery take place with relative haste and secrecy; despite such efforts, "about a hundred members of the Crusade of Romanianism appeared at the cemetery and vowed revenge."
 Funeral orations were delivered by Talex and a workers' delegate, Iorgu Manu; the party song, Imnul cruciat, was played as the casket was lowered into the ground.